Senate Extends 2022 Budget Implementation to June – THISDAYLIVE | Nigeria News Headlines Today

 Sunday Aborisade in Abuja

-The Senate on Tuesday, extended the implementation of the capital component of the 2022 budget from 31st March, 2023 to 30th June, 2023
+The Senate yesterday extended the implementation of the capital component of the 2022 budget from 31st March, 2023 to 30th June, 2023

-Abdullahi in his presentation said the bills seeks to amend the 2022 appropriation act and 2022 supplementary appropriation act to extend implementation year from March 31 to June 30.
+Gobir, in his presentation said the bill sought to amend the 2022 Appropriation Act and 2022 Supplementary Appropriation Act to extend the implementation year from March 31 to June 30.

-He said the National Assembly had extended the implementation of the 2022 Appropriation Act from Dec 31 2022 to March 31 ,2023.
+He pointed out that the National Assembly had extended the implementation of the 2022 appropriation Act from December 31, 2022, to March 31 ,2023.

 This, he said was to allow full implementation of the budget, given the approval of supplementary budget approved in December 2022.